lopezrbn/python_mailer/README.md

 ### 🔐 Credentials file

-The credentials to send the email are automatically loaded from a JSON file defined by the `PATH_EMAIL_CREDENTIALS` constant in the module.
+The email credentials are loaded from a JSON file whose path is defined by the environment variable `PATH_EMAIL_CREDENTIALS`.
 This file should have the following structure:

 ```json
 {